ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2014-06-25-talking-type-by-ian-lynam-and-building-tokyocheapocom-to-1m-page-views-by-greg-lane.md

 ---
 layout: post
 title: 2014 Jun-UX Talk Tokyo #10 - "Talking Type" by Ian Lynam & "Building TokyoCheapo.com to 1m page views" by Greg Lane
-snippet: There will be two presentations -  1) UX Research at Sony<br> Carol Chung, visiting us from Sony in -
+snippet: 22 participants @ Gengo offices - There will be two presentations -  1) UX Research at Sony<br> Carol Chung, visiting us from Sony in -
 ---
 22 participants